chindynamics/manim-electric/README.md

 ## Roadmap

 **Under development**
-The initial release of manim-electric is planned for late June, as I balance this project with university.
+The initial release of manim-electric is planned for late August, as I balance this project with university.
 My goal is to maintain and evolve this library into a comprehensive toolkit for animating electrical circuits in Manim.
 Community support and contributions will be essential, if you’re passionate about electrical animations, your ideas, feedback, and pull requests are highly welcome!

 # Documentation